The Hotel H10 Rubicon Palace matches a gourmet dining scene with a close-to-the-beach postcode.

 Set in beautiful gardens, this hotel has the sea out front and Montana Roja in the background.
-There’s a small beach less than 5 minutes’ walk away and Playa Blanca is about 5 minutes’ ride in a taxi.
+There’s a small beach less than five minutes’ walk away and Playa Blanca is about five minutes’ ride in a taxi.

-The hotel has 5 pools as well as kids’ pools, 1 of which has a pirate boat.
+The hotel has five pools, one of which has a pirate boat anchored in it.
 Taking care of meals is a selection of buffet and à la carte places, including a poolside Italian.
 At night, there’s a chilled-out piano bar.

 - Official Rating